Regulations for the Award of the Degree of PhD (by Published Works)

 6. A candidate, in submitting an application, shall be required to

 (a) declare that the submission as a whole is not substantially the same as any that they have previously made or is currently making, whether in published or unpublished form, for a degree, diploma, or similar qualification at any university or similar institution,

 (b) state what parts (if any) of the work or works submitted have previously been submitted for another qualification,

 (c) declare that, until the outcome of the current application to the University is known, the work or works submitted will not be submitted for any such qualification at another university of similar institution,

-(d) submit three copies of each of the published works in question, and a list of the works submitted.
+(d) submit electronic copies, or else three hard copies of each of the published works in question, and a list of the works submitted.

 - provide a critical analysis establishing the original contribution to learning in that field which in their opinion their work has made.